Change of drift in one-dimensional diffusions: Introduction

-However, the Feller condition is frequently violated in practice as has been pointed out in \cite{MSWT2007} or \cite{C2011} (consult in particular Table~6.3).
-Building on results in \cite{MU2012a,MU2012b}, this problem is addressed for several stochastic volatility models in \cite{BCM2017}, including the classical Heston model, by modifying the model so that the volatility process is stopped as soon as it hits $0$.
+However, the Feller condition is frequently violated in practice as has been pointed out in Albrecher et al.~\cite{MSWT2007} or Clark \cite{C2011} (consult in particular Table~6.3).
+Building on results in Mijatovi\'{c} \& Urusov \cite{MU2012a,MU2012b}, this problem is addressed for several stochastic volatility models in Bernard, Cui, \& McLeish \cite{BCM2017}, including the classical Heston model, by modifying the model so that the volatility process is stopped as soon as it hits $0$.
 While this solves the problems incurred by a violated Feller condition mathematically, this approach is not convincing from an economic point of view.

 In Section \ref{S3}, we show that in the classical Heston model where the function $\mu$ is constant, then failure of the Feller condition implies that there is no risk-neutral measure.
 However, if the drift $\mu$ is not constant, but satisfies a simple integrability condition at 0, we show that there is an equivalent local martingale measure (ELMM), still in the case where the Feller condition is not satisfied.
 When the Feller condition {\em is} satisfied, we show that there is always an ELMM.